darktable-org/dtdocs/content/module-reference/processing-modules/channel-mixer.md

 ---

-**Please note that this module is deprecated in darktable 3.4 and should no longer be used for new edits.
+**Please note that this module is deprecated from darktable 3.4 and should no longer be used for new edits.
 Please use the [_color calibration_](./color-calibration.md) module instead.**

 ---